• 2500 Bernard-Lefebvre Street, Laval, Quebec H7C 0A5, Canada

 Chips, sawdust, fine dust; you know as well as we do that woodworking generates a tremendous amount of particulates.
 Where there is dust, there are risks…and standards!
 Based on your processes, there are multiple factors to consider:

 • What types of dust are generated?
-Hardwood (like birch, aspen and maple) creates finer particulates than softwood (like spruce, pine, or cedar).
+Hardwood (like birch, aspen, and maple) creates finer particulates than softwood (like spruce, pine, or cedar).

 • Do hazardous components come into play in your plant?
 (For example, sawing, drilling, or machining an MDF board exposes workers to very fine dust and Formaldehyde, a carcinogenic ingredient in the resin).